Medicare Supplement Plans in Washington State

 - About 70 percent have Original Medicare; 30 percent have Medicare Advantage.

-- Be a resident of Washington
+- Resident of Washington

 - Be age 65

-- Insurance companies cannot deny your application.
+- Cannot deny your application.

 - Your Medicare Advantage plan leaves Medicare, discontinues coverage in your area or you move from the coverage area